JWCISLO85/Active-Directory/README.md

 ![Making DC-1 private IP static](https://github.com/user-attachments/assets/b1ddd5e2-7b6c-414a-9e61-820ce2883f7f)

 - Changed Domain Controller's private Ip to static because it will act as a DNS server.
-This will be make it easire to find for clients.
+This will be make it easier to find for clients.
 Also security.
 Network firewalls often have rules based on IP addresses.A static IP for a domain controller allows for more precise and secure firewall configurations.

 ![Creating Client-1 VM](https://github.com/user-attachments/assets/0f701fa3-903b-4d8a-852e-e143c81ab196)